15 business card ideas for design inspiration.

 7. Show off your self-portrait.

 If you want to really make sure your recipient doesn’t forget who you are, share an image of yourself on your card.
 Insert a photo or a sketch of who you are on your business card.
 Choose an appropriate picture and proper placement and size.
 This design works well, and the sketch matches the same dark teal blue color seen elsewhere on the card.
-Attempt this approach by drawing out your sketch in any Adobe program and uploading your art right into your Adobe Spark workspace from Creative Cloud.
+Attempt this approach by drawing out your sketch in any Adobe program and uploading your art right into your Creative Cloud Express workspace from Creative Cloud.

 8. Use icons for imagery that presents your business.